HannoZ/MerriamWebster.NET/README.md

 };

 ```
-Serialization settings are also required when the ResultModel is returned by a WebApi method, else a lot of information will be missing in the JSON response (all defining texts for example)
+Serialization settings are also required when the ResultModel is returned by a WebApi method to a client (Angular web app for example, though in that case it may be a better idea to transform the ResultModel in the backend into objects that can be used by the client directly), else a lot of information will be missing in the JSON response (all defining texts for example)